redux-observable/redux-observable/docs/Troubleshooting.md

 }
 ```

-See https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions (Arrow functions used as methods)
+See [arrow functions from MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) (Arrow functions used as methods)

-### It seems like your epics are not responding to actions
+## It seems like your epics are not responding to actions

 You might be returning the result of calling `subscribe` on an `Observable` from one of your epics.